didx-xyz/aries-cloudapi-python/docs/examples/Issue Credential.md

 ## 4: Issuing a Credential

 Now that the Issuer has a credential definition, he can start issuing credentials.
 However in order to do that, he firts needs to create a connection to the holder.
 There are multiple ways to create connections.
-We will use the `/generic/connections/` end-points in these examples.
+We will use the `/generic/connections/` endpoints in these examples.

 ### Create connection between Issuer and Holder